 “During my time at Multnomah County, we have expanded resources for families in crisis both through our investments in mental health services in our schools, our rent assistance, and through our rapid rehousing and family shelter programs,” Kafoury said.
 “All of these efforts are in place to ensure that families who face a big bill from the doctor -- a rent increase or another shock -- don’t wind up sleeping on our streets, but instead have the resources to overcome life’s challenges and get on their feet.”

 In the 18 months since the Joint Office of Homeless Services was created, the investment in rent assistance, housing and shelter has doubled.
-The office and its partners housed more than 30,000 people last year.
+The office and its partners served 30,000 people last year, through housing placement and retention programs, and shelter or eviction prevention services.

 “We have housed more people than ever before.
 We have sheltered more people than ever before.
 We have helped more people avoid homelessness than ever before,” Kafoury said.
 “But we’ve also learned a lot of lessons.”